home-assistant/home-assistant.io/source/_examples/notify.mqtt.markdown

 ha_iot_class: Configurable
 ---

 The MQTT notification support is different than the other [notification](/integrations/notify/) platforms.
 It is a service.

+## Use the the MQTT notify platform

+The [MQTT notify service platform](/integrations/notify.mqtt/) allows you to use [MQTT discovery](/docs/mqtt/discovery/), or manual setup through `configuration.yaml` to enable a custom MQTT notify service.

+## Direct publishing

-This means that you don't have to create a configuration entry but you need to provide more details when calling the service.
+You can also publish directly, this means that you don't have to create a configuration entry but you need to provide more details when calling the service.

 **Call Service** section from **Developer Tools** -> **Services** allows you to send MQTT messages.
 Choose *mqtt.publish*  from the list of **Available services:** and enter something like the sample below into the **Service Data** field and hit **CALL SERVICE**.